BABYMETAL & Spiritbox – My Queen. Lyrics Meaning: Finding Freedom in the Flames

 A creeping shadow melts into this night

-To me, and to you as well
+To my side, and to your side as well

-Kieta ato ni mo bakete demasu
+Kieta ato ni mo bakete idemasu

 Odorimasen ka?